"AEM 6.6" and AEM on Java 17 - What We Know & How to Prepare

-When AEM as a Cloud Service first launched in 2020, all of us (and every Adobe Engineering individual I’ve talked to) has been convinced that AEM 6.5 would be the last on-premise or self-hosted AEM version.
+A new version of AEM is on the way shortly from Adobe!
+When AEM as a Cloud Service first launched in 2020, all of us (and every Adobe Engineering individual I’ve talked to) was convinced that AEM 6.5 would be the last on-premise or self-hosted AEM version.

 A New Version of AEM 6.x is on the Way